-‘You are going to get your a-- whooped,’: Trooper won’t be charged for violent stop involving Black driver
+‘You are going to get your a-- whooped’: Trooper won’t be charged for violent stop involving Black driver

 Thompson tells Hewitt he has his hands up.

 Hewitt responds: “You are going to get your a-- whooped.”
-He repeats the f-word before saying, “I’m going to give you one more chance.
+He repeats the f-word before saying: “I’m going to give you one more chance.
 You can bring that with you — I’ll let you film the whole thing.”

 After some more back-and-forth, Hewitt tells Thompson he is being placed under arrest, looks into the camera and says, “Watch the show, folks.”

 Hewitt is then seen putting his arm around Thompson’s neck and wrestling Thompson out of the car as he yells for help.
-The action that follows is captured only on audio, but Erlich said his client was taken to the ground and pinned there, and his face was cut up.
+The action that follows is captured only on audio, but Erlich said that his client was taken to the ground and pinned there, and that his face was cut.

+“Although we join with many who find this interaction upsetting, the evidence that is available and that this office reviewed does not present a use of force that rises to the level of criminal liability,” said the statement from Descano’s office.
+“This was a lawful stop, a lawful request for an individual to exit a vehicle, and a lawful use of force to remove that individual from his vehicle.
+Although this officer could have used a more appropriate demeanor, his actions do not meet the burden of a criminal offense as it currently appears in the Code of Virginia.”

 Thompson was placed under arrest for counts including misdemeanor obstruction of justice without force, which he pleaded guilty to in Fairfax County General District Court in 2019.

-The video of the stop did not become public until Erlich tweeted it in July and reached out to Herring with his letter.
-Erlich said they were awaiting the resolution of the criminal case, before considering filing a civil lawsuit.
+The video of the stop did not become public until Erlich tweeted it in July and sent Herring his letter.
+Erlich said they were awaiting the resolution of the criminal case before considering filing a civil suit.

-Thompson said in July he was left shaken by the incident.
+Thompson said in July that he was left shaken by the incident.

 “That was honestly the worst thing I’ve gone through in my life,” Thompson said.
 “It’s shocking.
 Reliving the moment through social media has been shaky.”